chiraz/Crime-trends-from-news-articles/README.md

 1. **Data collection**: scrape news articles from online news portals, using *xpath* and *scrapy*.
 For each article, we extract its textual content and metadata (currently title and date) from the raw html file.

-2. **Exploratory data analysis**: get an overview of the downloaded articles.
+2. **Exploratory data analysis**: get an overview of the content of the downloaded articles, using unsupervised learning techniques (clustering, topic modeling, keyphrase extraction, ...)

 3. **Crime classification**: determine whether the article is related to crime or not and classify the type (category) of crime.